raspberrypi/style-guide/style-guide.md

 ## Word list

-The word list consists of accepted terms that can cause confusion or that we take a stance for how the term is used or written.
+The word list consists of accepted terms that can cause confusion or that we take a stance on for how the term is used or written.

 Bolded terms within the description of another term indicate that the bolded term is listed elsewhere with its own description and usage guidance.
 For example, part of the guidance for the **Linux** entry is: 'Capitalised, but not in the same way as **UNIX**'.
 The bolding of **UNIX** indicates that you can find more information about **UNIX** in one of the following locations: